Orlando Family Law Attorneys

 to detail how their property will be divided.

-The Orlando attorneys at Longwell Lawyers work hard to assist you and identify
+family attorneys at Longwell Lawyers work hard to assist you and identify the value of

-the value of each asset, as well as add up the marital debt.
-We may be
+each asset, as well as add up the marital debt.
+We may be required to

-required to use a forensic accountant or property appraiser in order to
+use a forensic accountant or property appraiser in order to get actual

-get actual values of your assets and liabilities.
-Once we know the value
+values of your assets and liabilities.
+Once we know the value of the assets

-of the assets and liabilities that you accumulated during the marriage,
+and liabilities that you accumulated during the marriage, we can work

-we can work together to create your "wish list" for how you
+together to create your "wish list" for how you would prefer

 Longwell Lawyers have division of assets attorneys who represent many people